sinhajyoti/CI-Configuration/README.md

       **JSLint configuration**
         using Jenkins plug-in for JSLint, it provides guidelines on how to run the JSlint for JS code
     ***B. Setting up Jenkins CI-advanced.docx***
-    It's currently a work-in-progress artifact aimed to provide more advanced features and CI tools integration in addition to those covered in Basic version of th document.
+    It's a evolving artifact aimed to provide more advanced features and CI tools integration in addition to those covered in Basic version of th document.It has few extra plug-ins(for example, FXCop plug-in) and few exception scenarios covered in detail.